MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/certification-end-users.md

 - Utilize devices that can support and utilize the full range of Teams features, such as one-touch join, proximity join, and content sharing, enhancing the overall meeting experience.

+## Enhance Teams features

-__Enhance Teams features__ like intelligent meeting recap and Copilot or Microsoft Whiteboard by integrating the features with the hardware.
+Enhance Teams features like intelligent meeting recap and Copilot or Microsoft Whiteboard by integrating the features with the hardware.

 - Intelligent speakers can detect who is speaking in a shared room, assigning the right transcript portion to each participant in the room for accurate Copilot and intelligent recap content capture.
 - Enhance co-creation and whiteboard collaboration with flexible interactive devices like meeting boards and displays<ins>,</ins> or content cameras in rooms that share physical whiteboards into the meeting in an intelligent way.

-__Proven quality__
+## Proven quality

 - Present your best self in meetings and calls, feeling confident in any space